-The supporting information includes metadata about the modern and fossil corals, including x-ray images (Figure S1, Table S1).
-The supporting information also covers the results of the calibration-verification exercise for converting coral Sr/Ca measurements into sea surface temperature (SST; Figure S2).
-The agreement between the replicated MCA fossil coral Sr/Ca time series is provided (Figure S3).
-An example of the output from the Monte Carlo uncertainty quantification algorithm is provided for the Sabine Bank, Vanuatu modern coral Sr/Ca-SST reconstruction (Figure S4).
-The fidelity of the differences in the 2.5 and 97.5 percentile SSTA populations, or the magnitude of extreme events, is explored for the modern and MCA (Figures S5-S7).
-An informal test of the 'Wittenberg effect' [Wittenberg, 2009] is performed to show how the values for extreme events may vary according to window length (Figure S8).
+The supporting information contains analysis that demonstrates the response of southwest Pacific seasurface temperature (SST) anomalies to individual ENSO events in the instrumental record (Figure S1) to highlight the consistent relationship between the southwest Pacific and SST in the Niño 3.4 region.
+The supporting information also includes metadata about the modern and fossil corals, including x-ray images (Figure S2, Table S1).
+Tables S2-S3 provide the information for the Th age calculation for the fossil corals.
+The supporting information covers the results of the calibration-verification exercise for converting coral Sr/Ca measurements into SST (Figure S3).
+The agreement between the replicated MCA fossil coral Sr/Ca time series is provided (Figure S4).
+An example of the output from the Monte Carlo uncertainty quantification algorithm is provided for the Sabine Bank, Vanuatu modern coral Sr/Ca-SST reconstruction (Figure S5).
+The fidelity of the differences in the 2.5 and 97.5 percentile SSTA populations, or the magnitude of extreme events, is explored for the modern and MCA (Figures S6-S8).
+An informal test of the 'Wittenberg effect' [Wittenberg, 2009] is performed to show how the values for extreme events may vary according to window length (Figure S9).